fav-sh/extension/README.md

 ### Building for Chrome

+NOTE: You must have a build key in your home directory named `buidkey.pem` before trying to use the command `yarn build:chrome`

 1. Run `yarn build:chrome` to build the extension for chrome.
 2. Open chrome and navigate to `chrome://extensions` and enable developer settings
 3. In developer settings pack the extension from the `dist/` directory

 ## Enviorment Varibles